Counting Square Discriminants: The inverse Mellin integrals

-For the other term of $T_1$, we will move the line of integration for $s$ left to $\Re(s)=\hf$, picking up the residue at $s = \qtr + \frac v2$, and then let $\delta \to 0$ for the moved integral.
-The resulting residual term is
+For the other term of $T_1$, we will move the line of integration for $w_2$ left to $\Re(w_2)=-\hf$, picking up the residue at $w_2=0$.
+The shifted integral term can be dropped when $\delta$ is taken to $0$ and the residue at $w_2 = 0$ is